IBM/ibm-spectrum-scale-bridge-for-grafana/docs/connect_bridge_to_grafana_ocp.md

 Substituite ${BEARER_TOKEN} with the output of the command above in the grafana-bridge-datasource.yaml Also 'TLS cert ${TLS_CERT}', 'TLS key ${TLS_KEY}' need to be replaced with TLS key and certificate, we have generated for the grafana-bridge.
-Replace ${namespace-name of the CNSS project} in the grafana-bridge service URL with the namespace name of your CNSS cluster project.
+Replace ${namespace-name of the CNSA project} in the grafana-bridge service URL with the namespace name of your CNSA cluster project.

 Finally modify the 'namespace: <grafana-instance namespace>' field to point to your Grafana instance project name.